DaanDeMeyer/reproc/README.md

   on Windows.
 For more information, read the Remarks section in the documentation of the Windows `TerminateProcess` function that reproc uses to kill child processes on Windows.

-- While reproc tries its very best to avoid leaking file descriptors into child processes, there are scenarios where it cannot guarantee that no file descriptors will be leaked to child processes.